geophf/1HaskellADay/exercises/HAD/CryptoCoin/CoinMarketCap/README.md

   * we need a table for new coins.

 OTHER TODOs:

+* create a portfolio: positions held, money invested, current value
+* create a transaction history (you know, for tax purposes)

 * track coinbase coins / track binance coins
 * apply analytics (WHICH ONES?) against coins